 I’m sure I’m beginning to sound like the sappiest person on earth, but I can’t help it: standing there in front of this spectacular panorama of water and woods and sky, I get emotional…again.
 I just can’t believe I’m here, seriously here…in New Zealand, hiking and backpacking and making new friends.
 This was a big leap of faith for me, coming here alone, and it has paid off unimaginably well.
 As hairy as life can get — and it has had its moments of horrifying hairiness, even for me with my largely perfect, hugely privileged life — it can be so extraordinary, too.

-I stare out at the shimmering reflection of the sky on the lake, blinking back tears and think, You know what…life is beautiful.
+I stare out at the shimmering reflection of the sky on the lake, blinking back tears, and think, You know what…life is beautiful.
 Maybe not always, maybe not everywhere, but for those who grin and bear through the pain, who search and strive to find these moments of awe and wonder, life truly is beautiful.

 And with that, my Birkenstock-clad feet slip out from underneath me on the slick, lake-lathered rocks and I fall, BANG! onto the…well…rock-solid boulder face.

-Like I said…you can’t write this shit.
+Like I said…you can’t make this stuff up.

-Luckily, in the split second I was in the air, I instinctively thought to protect my camera and managed to grab it and hug it close to my chest as I fell, meaning my right elbow, left wrist, and tailbone bore the brunt of my weight.
+Luckily, in the split second I was in the air, I instinctively thought to protect my camera and managed to grab it and hug it close to my chest as I fell.
+This, of course, means my right elbow, left wrist, and tailbone bore the brunt of my weight.
 The first thing I can think when I hit the ground, besides Ow! is how hilarious this is and how I kind of (totally) deserved that.
 Simultaneously laughing and rocking back and forth in sheer agony, I sit for awhile there on the boulder writhing in pain before the initial shock and torture subsides and I hoist myself (carefully) back onto my feet and assess the damage.
 My tailbone aches dully and my elbow burns like a mother, but I don’t seem to have torn any of my clothes (woot!) and there’s no blood I can see coming through my shirt (and even if it does, my shirt’s pink, so it might not even stain…score!).

 My left wrist, however, isn’t looking so good.
 There’s a pretty deep puncture hole just above my wrist bone and a latticework of scrapes zig-zags across the base of my hand.
 Sighing, I shake off some of the small pebbles and decide it’ll probably be fine — I have bandaids back in the hut and some antibiotic cream I can put on it.
 I’m still getting waves of pain rolling in, but it’s all so funny I can’t help but laugh at myself.
-Doing the only thing I can think to in this moment, I hold my hand up in front of my camera and snap a picture.
+Doing the only thing I can think to in this moment, I hold my bloodied hand up in front of my camera and snap a picture.